oracle-livelabs/apex/movies-lab/3-creating-search-page/creating-movie-search-page.md

     ![Page 2 open in Page Designer editing the Searched Movies region query parameter](images/searched-query.png " ")

-## Task 4: Link Add Movie to Movie Search
+## Task 4: Link Movie Search to Watchlist Page
 The last task in this lab is linking the Movie Search page to the My Watchlist page.
 A modal dialog page like Movie Search can only be run on by launching it from another page, so you will create a button on the Watchlist page that will open the Search page.

 1. Go to page 1 by clicking the down arrow in the page navigation on the Page Designer toolbar.